-If there is any air leakage upstream of the oxygen sensing point the probe will be a high oxygen reading.
+It is important that there is no air in leakage upstream of the oxygen sensing point otherwise there will be a high oxygen reading.

 If the probe is to be installed on a bend in the flue, it is best located on the outer circumference of the bend to avoid dead pockets of flue gas flow.
 While the standard 1231 probe with a 'U' length of 250 mm (10") will suit most low temperature flue applications, it is occasionally necessary to have a longer probe with the sensing tip in the centre of the flue gas stream.